 If you're back at work, it's a great idea to do the shopping online so that you and your partner have more time at the weekend to play and cuddle with your little one, and for simple pleasures like reading and singing together.

 It doesn’t matter whether you give your toddler the main meal of the day at lunchtime or teatime.
 Try to balance out the types of foods you give.
 For example, if your baby had fruit as a pudding at lunchtime, you could give a yogurt for pudding at teatime.

-If you're looking for some creative inspiration for mealtimes, have a look at our meal planner.
 And if you're just too knackered to cook, there's always our HiPP Organic tray meals - they’re tasty, well-balanced and help to give your toddler ‘five a day’.